CaptainEboy/CaptainEboy/README.md

 -👯 I’m looking to collaborate with tech clubs in Universities, etc and Web3-related projects

--💼 I'm open to part-time & contract frontend web developer, php, server & IT roles/freelance projects.
+-💼 I'm open to part-time & contract frontend web development, php, server & IT roles/freelance projects.

 -No full-time job for now😅😅